 Got the urge to plant and landscape?

-Be very careful…what you don’t know could kill you.
+Be very careful…what you don’t know could damage your property!

 The law of unintended consequences, which applies to life in general, applies to landscaping in particular.
 In other words, planting over here could mean trouble over there.

 We’ve delivered over 1 million home inspections over the last 30+ years – here are some simple landscaping do’s and don’ts that we’ve compiled from our inspection data.

 Planting is like life – planning for anything is always the preferable approach.
 If your landscaping dreams include planting new trees or shrubs near to your house, planning ahead is especially important.